-Pomegranate Hummus is just as good as traditional hummus, but with the addition of just a little pomegranate juice.
+Pomegranate Hummus is a delicious twist on traditional hummus, with the addition of a little pomegranate juice and the arils of the pomegranate.
 It’s not overwhelming; the customary flavor is still there.
 It’s just enhanced with a little pomegranate love.

 I have been a hummus fan since I was about….19 years old.
-Before then, I had no idea this delicious stuff even existed.
+Before then, I had no idea this incredible stuff even existed.

 WHY has no one introduced this to me before?
 I was full of repetitive, yet truly unnecessary, questions while I inhaled this creamy delicious gift from the Heavens.